mobilespace/community-members/README.md

 # MobileSpace - Community Members

-This repo serves as an introduction to Git & Github for MobileSpace Season 2 community members.
+This repo serves as an introduction to Github & web dev & React for MobileSpace Season 2 community members.

 ### [Demo](https://mobilespace-members.netlify.com/)

 ## Getting started

 Are you part of the MobileSpace Season 2 community?
 If so, please complete the following assignments and submit a pull request here!
 Someone will review (and merge) it.

 ## Assignment #1